 A SWPPP has been prepared for the City's main maintenance/storage facility located at 2119 96th Avenue NE.
-The current SWPPP will be update as required to fully meet detailed permit requirements.
+The SWPPP will be updated as necessary.

-S5.C.7.(q) Record Maintenance
+S5.C.7.(g) Record Maintenance

 The City maintains records of inspection, maintenance, and repair to City-operated stormwater facilities as detailed in this section.